 Proof of Testing

 Since the inception of DNA tests about 10 years ago, a handful of different testing companies have appeared.
-So instead of using these registries, we at Summer Brook have elected to scan in the results of our testing to our website.
+We at Summer Brook scan in the results of our testing DNA testing to our website.
 We’ve used several different testing companies.
 Some have been in Europe.
 Others have been done in the United States.

 DNA Testing is a Tremendous Tool For Breeders That Use Them